romnn/microgpusim/WIP.md

     - how well does it scale for 20 instead of 80 cores
   - convert, match and plot statistics
   - record mem fetch latency in playground and box

+  - DONE: write more execution driven examples (especially the different transpose variants)

+    - DONE: add them to the stats (as a new target?)

   - DONE: proc macro for addign reconvergence points (building a dominator tree)
     - DONE cargo expand -p exec --lib --profile=test tracegen::tests